 College students will incur a variety of other expenses such as the costs of travel, social activities, and laundry.
-The total of these expenses is difficult to judge and can probably best be determined by each student and his/her family.
-The college estimates these costs, not including books, at about \$1,650 a year.
+The total of these expenses is difficult to judge and can probably best be determined by each student and his or her family.
+The college estimates these costs at about \$1,650 a year.